rapideinternet/afd/README.md

 ## Example usage

-For an implementation of the package we suggest you take a look at the [rapideinternet/afd.laravel](https://github.com/rapideinternet/afd.laravel) package.
+For an implementation of this package we suggest you take a look at the [rapideinternet/afd.laravel](https://github.com/rapideinternet/afd.laravel) package.